How Can Airlines Use Advanced RFID Technology to Track Equipment & Parts?

 "My name is Ken Lorow from Delta Airlines.
 I’ve been working here for 37.5 years.
 10 to 12 years ago, I had the opportunity to work with Dave Brown and his team from Aerospace Software Development (ASD), so I just recently became a customer of Descartes.
 In 2013, we began a process of tagging our aircraft wheels.
 If anybody's ever heard of ‘Snowmageddon’ in Atlanta, that was the day that it shut down Atlanta, and Dave and I were freezing in the middle of a concourse.
 There was no sunshine, [we were] freezing tagging wheels, and we turned around and realized we were locked in and snowed in, and that began the journey with ASD.”

 “They came back with a product and said yes, here you go, what do you think of this?
 And, that's exactly what I wanted.
-That's our partnership, that's where we've been, and it's been a long time and a lot of different things that we've done at Delta Airlines since that time.
+That's our partnership, that's where we've been, and it's been a long time and a lot of different things that we've done together since that time.
 We started with the wheels.”

 How Can RFID Assist with Inventory Management?

 “Also, for Kanban, there's a bin flag that allows you to flip a flag that says I need to order these parts.
-In the past, you'd have to go around, write it on a piece of paper, say I'm out of this, and then go order it.
-This was upgraded to barcode scans, but if there wasn't a human to do these barcode scans, then you were without parts for a long time.”
+In the past, you'd have to go around, write them on a piece of paper, say I'm out of this, and then go order it.
+This was upgraded to barcode scans, but if there wasn't a human to do these barcode scans, then you could be without parts for a long time.”

-“Now, with RFID, you can flip a flag.
-It sends up a signal or just turns orange and says, I need to order these parts.
-You can walk in a room, and in 30-seconds to 2-minutes, depending on the size of that area, [the technology] automatically orders the parts, gets those parts back into the pipeline, and gets them on-site a lot faster.”
+“Now, with RFID, you can walk in a room, and in 30-seconds to 2-minutes, depending on the size of that area, [the technology] automatically orders the parts, gets those parts back into the pipeline, and gets them on-site a lot faster.”

 How Can RFID Help with Compliance?